khiav223577/active_model_cachers/README.md

 render_error if not current_user.cacher.email_valid?
 ```

 It can also be accessed from instance cacher.
-But you have to set `primary_key`, which is needed to know which attribute should be passed to the parameter.
+But you have to set [primary_key](#primary_key), which is needed to know which attribute should be passed to the parameter.

 ## Convenient syntax sugar for caching ActiveRecord